A beautiful pair of miniature women's portraits from the 19th century French school

 Description

-Charming pair of miniature portrait miniatures of two ladies, by a talented French artist who painted this pair of portraits on paper around 1870 using fine pointille technique.
+Charming pair of miniature portrait miniatures of two ladies, created by a talented French artist who painted this pair of portraits on paper around 1870 using fine pointille technique.

 Set in two beautiful brass frames, can be hung or placed on a table.
 Good age-related condition, minimal creases on the paper, see detailed photo descriptions.